-China's Communist Party enshrines Xi Jinping Thought in constitution
+Chinese President Xi cements his grip on power with rare party move

-Beijing (CNN)China has elevated the stature of President Xi Jinping by including his political ideology in the Communist Party constitution.
+Beijing (CNN)China has elevated the stature of President Xi Jinping and cemented his grip on power by including his political ideology in the Communist Party constitution.

 At the end of a pivotal twice-a-decade meeting, party delegates voted unanimously Tuesday to make "Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era" a guiding principle for the party.

-The move puts Xi on par with Chairman Mao Zedong who founded the People's Republic of China in 1949.
+The move puts Xi on par with Chairman Mao Zedong who founded the People's Republic of China in 1949 and paramount leader Deng Xiaoping, who oversaw China's opening up to the world.
 China's previous two presidents haven't had their ideas enshrined in the constitution in this way.

+"Xi Jinping now has an institutional guarantee of support.
+He can be emperor for life -- staying in power as long as his health allows," said Willy Lam, an adjunct professor at the Chinese University of Hong Kong's Center for China Studies.

+Xi looks set to emerge from the National Congress of the Communist Party of China stronger than ever, both domestically and on the international stage.

-Xi repeatedly referred to "Socialism with Chinese Characteristics," during a three-hour opening speech at the National Congress of the Communist Party of China last week.
+Xi repeatedly referred to "Socialism with Chinese Characteristics," during a three-hour opening speech to open the National Party Congress last week.

 The address detailed his sweeping vision for the country, charting its future in a world where China's reach is now extending -- and being felt -- further than ever before.